JustinValentine/Nand2tetris/README.md

 ## Project 1: Boolean Logic
 * A set of basic chips described in HDL.
-* Nand gates are the only primitive chip used
 * Each chip has a respective test script and output file.
+* Constructed from Nand gates